Our reservation staff are available between Monday to Friday between 8.00am and 5.30pm Australian Eastern Standard Time.

 Many of the additions and developments during this period were innovative for the industry, including the use of interpretive guides and the build and launch of Coral Discoverer (formerly Oceanic Discoverer) in 2005 – a landmark vessel with global ocean capabilities built to very high standards in Australia.
 The Coral Discoverer remains the only Australian-flagged passenger vessel operating unrestricted international voyages.

-Today, the Coral Expeditions fleet has grown to include three purpose-built small ships that can be found anywhere from the tropical waters of the Great Barrier Reef to the rugged coast of Tasmania and now, the coastal villages and great rivers of South East Asia.
-Coral Expeditions remain the only major operator of extended small ship cruises on the Great Barrier Reef.
+Today, the Coral Expeditions fleet includes three purpose-built small ships that can be found anywhere from the tropical waters of the Great Barrier Reef to the rugged coast of Tasmania and now, the coastal villages and great rivers of South East Asia.